zeek/spicy/doc/autogen/types/integer.rst

     Computes the bit-wise 'xor' of the two integers.

-.. spicy:operator:: integer::Cast real cast<int>(type<real>)

-    Converts the value into a real, accepting any loss of information.

-.. spicy:operator:: integer::Cast int cast<int>(type<int>)

-    Converts the value to another signed integer type, accepting any loss of information.

-.. spicy:operator:: integer::Cast uint cast<int>(type<uint>)

-    Converts the value to an unsigned integer type, accepting any loss of information.

 .. spicy:operator:: integer::Cast real cast<uint>(type<real>)

     Converts the value into a real, accepting any loss of information.